 04 of 10

-Carry a small notebook.
+Carry a Notepad

 A pocket-size notebook is essential to an organized life.
-Use this to write down items for my shopping list, errands, to-dos, and random thoughts in a small notebook that I carry with me basically every where I go.
-It's endlessly portable, user-friendly and never needs re-charging.
+Use this to write down items for your shopping list, errands, to-dos, and random thoughts, and carry it with you everywhere you go.
+It is endlessly portable, is user-friendly, and never needs recharging.
 You never know when you'll need to quickly jot something down, such as upcoming events or shopping lists.Continue to 5 of 10 below.

 05 of 10

 Declutter Your Wallet